How to Reset Pentair Variable Speed Pool Pump - Complete Guide

 Quick Answer

-To reset a Pentair variable speed pump, first turn off power at the breaker for 30 seconds, then restore power and reprogram your speed settings.
-Most reset issues are resolved with a complete power cycle.
+To reset a Pentair variable speed pump, turn off power at the breaker for at least 60 seconds (until the display goes fully blank), then restore power and reprogram your speed settings.
+Most issues clear with a complete power cycle; a model-specific factory reset is the next step if that does not fix it.

 Diagnosing Your Reset Need